 Budgetary comparisons of the General Fund and Special Revenue Fund are shown are pages 25-26.
 These schedules show the original budget as approved.
-During the fiscal year, the budget was modified to reflect items not known at the time the original budget was approved.
-Revenues were amended to reflect additional grants received.
-Expenses were amended to reflect increased spending on Festivities (\$3,000) and Town Hall (\$13,000).
+During the fiscal year, the budget was not modified.
 The statement also shows a comparison of this final budget to "Actual".
 The actual is a modified accrual basis that reflects items received or paid for after the fiscal year end.
 The budget is also prepared on a modified accrual basis.
-Actual expenditures were under budget in every category except for a small amount in Road and Drainage.
-The Municipal Road Aid Fund and the Storm Water Fund were not amended during the fiscal year.
+Actual expenditures were under budget in every category.
+The Municipal Road Aid Fund and the Storm Water Fund also were not amended during the fiscal year.